Where We Work

 International Medical Corps remains committed to supporting and enhancing the resilience and sustainability of Syria’s public health system.
 Through our continued efforts, we aim to build a robust foundation for the ongoing delivery of medical care, ensuring that the health system can withstand current challenges and future crises.

 The Syrian crisis has profoundly affected families, exposing them to high levels of violence, psychological distress and safety hazards.
 Women and children have been particularly affected.
-To address this, International Medical Corps integrates CP, GBV and mental health and psychosocial support (MHPSS) into our general healthcare services.
+To address this, we integrate CP, VAWG prevention and MHPSS into our general healthcare services.

-Our activities include extensive mental health programs, psychotherapy, psychiatry services, structured psychotherapy groups for chronic illnesses, recreational and educational initiatives, distribution of dignity kits, parental skills training, and educational sessions on mental health, CP and GBV.
+Our activities include extensive mental health programs, psychotherapy, psychiatry services, structured psychotherapy groups for chronic illnesses, recreational and educational initiatives, distribution of dignity kits, parental-skills training, and educational sessions on CP, MHPSS and VAWG prevention.
 We offer vocational training for women, and educate local community members on the principles of humanitarian work, protection mainstreaming and the referral processes for specialized mental health support.

-We deliver our interventions—which are tailored to all genders and age groups—at women’s and girls’ safe spaces, community centers, family centers and MMTs.
-We have also established a family support program in Hama to provide tailored support to vulnerable families, helping them to better manage stress and strengthen family bonds.
+We provide these services—which are tailored for both men and women and for all age groups—at women’s and girls’ safe spaces, community centers, family centers and MMTs.
+We have also established a family support program in Hama to provide tailored support to affected families, helping them to better manage stress and strengthen family bonds.

 Training and Capacity-Building